Flux calibration of the AAO/UKST SuperCOSMOS H-alpha Survey: Flux Calibration of the SHS survey images

 \section{Flux Calibration of the SHS survey images}

-The calibration of the SHS survey images is achieved by direct comparison of the continuum-subtracted SHS data with the matching continuum-subtracted SHASSA data (Gaustad et al. 2001) which provides narrowband (H$\alpha$ + \NII) and continuum images of the entire southern sky.
+The calibration of the SHS survey images is achieved by direct comparison of the continuum-subtracted SHS data with the matching continuum-subtracted SHASSA data (Gaustad et al. 2001) which provides narrowband (actually H$\alpha$ + \NII) and continuum images of the entire southern sky.
 The preliminary flux calibration process was described by Pierce (2005) and Paper~I, and the reader is referred to the latter paper for technical details.
-Although SHASSA has a low spatial resolution with 48\arcsec\ pixels, it has the considerable advantage of being continuum subtracted and accurately flux calibrated in rayleighs, using a range of calibrating PNe from Dopita \& Hua (1997).
-The SHASSA calibration has been verified by Finkbeiner (2003) who used the independent data from the Wisconsin H-Alpha Mapper (WHAM; Haffner et al. 2003) Northern Sky Survey at 1\arcdeg\ resolution.
-Pierce et al. (2004), Pierce (2005), Frew (2008), and FBP13 also provided independent analyses of the SHASSA data.
-Indeed this work has recently culminated in the use of the SHASSA data to provide accurate, integrated H$\alpha$ fluxes for over 1000 Galactic PNe (FBP13).
+Although SHASSA has a low spatial resolution with 48\arcsec\ pixels, it has the considerable advantage of being continuum subtracted and accurately flux calibrated, using a range of calibrating PNe from Dopita \& Hua (1997).
+The zero-point calibration of SHASSA as defined by Gaustad et al. (2001) and is good to better than 9 per cent.
+This was confirmed using the independent data from the Wisconsin H-Alpha Mapper (WHAM; Haffner et al. 2003) Northern Sky Survey\footnote{\url{http://www.astro.wisc.edu/wham/}} at 1\arcdeg\ resolution.
+The SHASSA zero point of SHASSA was independently confirmed by Finkbeiner (2003), also using WHAM data.
+However, this comparison could only be done north of $\delta$ = $-30$arcdeg, the southern limit of the WHAM survey.
+Below this declination, the SHASSA flux calibration was extended using a cosecant law fit (Gaustad et al. 2001), and so may not be particularly reliable on the largest angular scales (\grtsim5\arcdeg).
+The WHAM observations are being extended to the southern sky as the WHAM-South Survey (Haffner et al. 2010), which will allow an accurate calibration of the far southern sky when it is eventually completed.
+Pierce et al. (2004), Pierce (2005), Frew (2008), and FBP13 also provide independent analyses of the SHASSA data.
+Indeed this work has recently culminated in the use of the SHASSA (and complimentary VTSS) data to provide accurate, integrated H$\alpha$ fluxes for over 1250 Galactic PNe (see FBP13).